-Early in the morning no one is about except tourists with cameras, construction workers getting a jump on the sun, security guards walking to work talking on their cell phones, taxi drivers washing their vehicles, vendors loading little carts with bananas, potatoes and pineapples for a day of selling.
+Early in the morning no one is about except tourists with cameras, construction workers getting a jump on the sun, security guards walking to work talking on their cell phones, vendors loading little carts with bananas, potatoes and pineapples for a day of selling.

 On the boulevard in Lake Nicaragua Park, at the end of the Calle Libertidad, a few men operate leaf blowers and primp the grounds for the real barrage of tourists in October, November, and December.

-I watch a trash truck overflowing with bags coming closer, remember morning rides on Saba on winding dangerous roads on the way for a day of cistern building a number of years ago.
+I watch a trash truck overflowing with bags coming closer, remember my morning rides on Saba, on winding dangerous roads, on the way for a day of cistern building a number of years ago.

 As these men and boys pass, they hang off their truck, wave, laugh, happy to be riding on a cool morning instead of walking.
 It is not safe to take deductions too far but these guys don’t seem unhappy.

 ” Here we are, ” they say, ” take our picture. ”